Coronavirus Archive Project:

 Personal memoirs and reminiscences that relate to state history are an important window onto our past.
 We welcome volunteer reminiscences of 500-1,500 words that relate to Washington state history.
 Please take a look at the People's Histories essays to get an idea of whether your piece might be appropriate.
-Then make an inquiry through the feedback form on our Contact page.
+Then make an inquiry to [email protected].

 - We do not publish genealogies.

 - We do publish oral histories, but only those that are transcribed and edited.
 This is very labor-intensive work that we unfortunately do not have the staff to perform.